Landscaping Property Lines

 The first thing you want to do is find out the exact location of your property lines.
 You may want to hire a surveyor if it’s not clear.
 Also, find out if there are any easements and fence permit requirements if that’s the option you choose.
 Now that you’ve got all that figured out, here are the 6 easy ideas for landscaping property lines

 These typically well-trimmed plants are about as close to a living fence as you can get.
 They’re usually dense (thick) enough to provide both privacy and security.
 You will need to work to maintain them, though.
 Hedges need trimming to maintain those crisp, clean lines.
 We suggest doing this work with a cordless hedge trimmer or have your landscaper do it!

-There are several choices if you elect fencing.
+There are several choices if you elect to fence.
 Noise barriers not only keep out unwelcome sounds, but they give the added benefit of blocking unwanted staring.
 On a pure security basis, you can’t beat the traditional chain-link fence, though you won’t get much privacy from it.
 Wooden fences are good options for both security and privacy.
 However, you’ll need to stain or paint them now and again.
-PVC vinyl fences are a lower-maintenance alternative, but may cost more.
+PVC vinyl fences are a lower-maintenance alternative but may cost more.

 Colorful Fast-Growing Shrubs

 If you opt for the natural, plant-based option chances are that you don’t want to wait years for your privacy screen to grow.
 Fortunately, there are some good choices for you!

 - Evergreen shrubs can be planted at a large size and they’re fast growers.

 - Likewise, some flowering shrubs like mock orange.